hellowhirl/DSA/README.md

 - objects are processed based on their priority (not the order in which they joined the queue)
 - In Java there is the class `PriorityQueue`; it is a generic<> class
+- There are 2 ways we can implement Priority Queues
+  - Arrays
+  - Heap